quickwit-oss/quickwit/docs/get-started/installation.md

 Quickwit is officially only supported for Linux.
 Freebsd and MacOS are not officially supported, but should work as well.

-Supported CPU architectures are x86-64 and ARMv7.
+Quickwit only supplies binaries for x86-64.
 No special instruction set is required, but on x86-64 SSE3 is recommended.
+Quickwit compiles on Armv8, but we do not publish binaries for this platform at the moment and its usage is experimental.

 ## Download